Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio and its opponents have combined for 54.5 points -- this matchup's over/under -- just once this year.
+- Ohio has combined with its opponents to put up more than 55 points only once this year.

-- Saturday's total is 21.7 points higher than the combined 32.8 PPG average of the two teams.
+- The two teams combine to score 32.8 points per game, 22.2 less than the total in this contest.

-- These two squads surrender a combined 79.8 points per game, 25.3 more than this contest's over/under.
+- This contest's total is 24.8 points lower than the 79.8 these two squads combine to give up per game in 2021.

-- Bobcats games have an average total of 52.3 points this season, 2.2 fewer than Saturday's over/under.
+- The Bobcats and their opponents score an average of 52.3 points per game, 2.7 fewer than Saturday's total.

-- In 2021, games involving the Zips have averaged a total of 56 points, 1.5 more than the set total in this contest.
+- The 56 PPG average total in Zips games this season is one point more than this game's over/under.

 Ohio Stats and Trends

-- The Bobcats have yet to cover the spread this season when favored by 9.5 points or more.
+- The Bobcats have been favored by 9.5 points or more one time this season and have not covered the spread in any of them.

 - Ohio's games this year have hit the over on two of four set point totals (50%).